credo7/credo7/README.md

 # Hi there, I'm Vitaly - But not from Italy 👋

 ## I'm a LifeLover, Sportsman, Developer, and Future Husband!!
-At least we will believe
+At least in active searchings

 - 🔭 I like to overtake yesterday's me!
 - 🌱 I’m currently learning Frontend/backend, thinking about react native